-Operating a start-up or small business without a marketing plan is like spending days preparing a massive meal to feed fifty people…and then inviting no one to the party.
+Operating a start-up or small business without a marketing plan is like spending days preparing a massive meal.
+To feed fifty people, however, inviting no one to the party seems perplexing

 And let’s be honest: if there’s any facet of your business that needs a strategy, it’s marketing.
-There are so many options, so many different ways of packaging and selling your brand…that you can’t possibility think you can “get by” with random, generic messages sent out to undefined audiences at arbitrary times.
+With so many options available, exploring various ways to package and sell your brand becomes essential.
+That you can’t possibility think you can “get by”.
+With random, generic messages sent out to undefined audiences at arbitrary times.

 So where to start?
 How do you go from knowing little (or nothing) about marketing to owning a plan for reaching all the right people with your message?